pappubahry/AU_COVID19/README.md

 - Other states are (I believe) all tests performed.
 - On 6 June, Victoria's number fell by about 12,000 after removing duplicated data.
 - Qld added about 38,500 tests from a private provider on 22 June.
+- SA added tests from a private provider on 29 July.

 As of 23 April, relevant state health department links: